Skip to main content

 • Level A — Minimum accessibility.
 You should always meet this.

-• Level AA — The standard most organizations target.
+• Level AA — What most organizations target.
 Covers the most impactful requirements.

-• Level AAA — The gold standard.
+• Level AAA — Gold standard.
 Difficult to achieve for all content but worth pursuing for critical flows.

-I recommend targeting Level AA for all new projects.
-It covers color contrast ratios (4.5:1 for normal text, 3:1 for large text), keyboard accessibility, focus indicators, form labels, and error messaging.
+I'd recommend targeting Level AA for all new projects.
+Covers color contrast ratios (4.5:1 for normal text, 3:1 for large text), keyboard accessibility, focus indicators, form labels, and error messaging.
+Probably seems like a lot, but once you've internalized the patterns, it becomes second nature.

-The single most impactful thing you can do for accessibility is use semantic HTML elements correctly.
+Single most impactful thing you can do for accessibility?
+Use semantic HTML elements correctly.
 Screen readers understand semantic elements natively.
-They do not understand <div> soup.
+They don't understand <div> soup.
+Nobody does, really.

 Stop Doing This